 Which Is The Best Material?

 There are two main mattress “types” in terms of construction.
-These are innerspring mattresses and foam mattresses.
+These are innerspring mattresses, and memory foam mattresses.
 Innerspring is made of coiled pieces of metal, which are contained in soft fibrous material to provide support and bounce.
 Foam mattresses are made of different types of foam, usually in a few different layers.

 There are also hybrid mattress options.
 These combine a layer of innersprings (usually individually pocketed coils) and layers of different types of foam.